cosmo3769/arch/brightness-arch/README.md

 The following are the actions/events I defined in /etc/acpi/actions and /etc/acpi/events, respectively:

-## install acpi
+## install acpid

 `sudo pacman -S acpid`

 ## acpi event code for brightness keys

-`acpi-listen` - to see the acpi event codes by pressing the particular keys. (in my case: brightness-up-F4, brightness-down=F3)
+`acpi-listen` - to see the acpi event codes by pressing the particular keys. (in my case: brightness-up=F4, brightness-down=F3)

 Running this gave me this error `acpi_listen: can't open socket /var/run/acpid.socket: No such file or directory`